Portable chicken coop for 2-6 chickens

 Most digging predators cannot dig enough in one night to get under the coop.
-Just put coops on level ground,
+Just put coops on

-and keep an eye out for developing holes.
+level ground, and keep an eye out for developing holes.
 Move the coop if you see a hole beside it.

 Our idea of winterizing is to keep the coop warm

-and lets plenty of light in!
+and let in plenty of light!